muhashmicisco/RoomOS_Smart_LocalShare/README.md

 For rooms with outside roombooking panels, occupancy may not be correctly reflected.
 This Js xAPI macro aims to resolve that by monitoring the room’s occupancy and the screen share status. <br><br>It checks the occupancy every 2 minutes and displays a warning (for 55s) if the room is empty for two consecutive checks.<br>
 ![image](https://github.com/user-attachments/assets/929a4d64-5329-4253-9592-eafc82543ba8)
 <br><br>
-After the warning, it stops the screen share after 1 minute.<br>
+After the displaying the warning, it stops the screen share after 1 minute.
 <br>
 Normal Console output (when debugs are enabled):<br>
 ![image](https://github.com/user-attachments/assets/51a0d382-0e64-468b-88fa-152c6d604777)<br><br>